-There are previous researches which analyze onomatopoeic words.
+There are some previous researches which analyze onomatopoeia and iconicity.
 The first is an analysis of onomatopoeia in Garfield comic (Eliza, 2011).
-This paper analyzes the onomatopoeia of one particular language (English).
 From the 15 samples of data of onomatopoeic words, 10 of them are secondary, and 5 are primary onomatopoeic words.
 The research also identifies two kinds of meaning namely lexical and contextual meaning.
 The research concludes that the primary is the imitation of the sound of an object and the secondary is the imitation of the combined sounds of an object and its movement.
-Another research is on the onomatopoeic words in Indonesian comic Baru Klinting (Najichah, 2018).
-This research analyzes the structures and meaning of onomatopoeia in the comic.
-The findings of this research show that there are there are three types of onomatopoeia structure, namely monosyllable, bisyllable, and multisyllable.
-The meanings of these onomatopoeic words are classified into onomatopoeia of circumstance, action, sound imitation, and character's emotional state.
+Another research is on the translation of onomatopoeia and iconicity in a story book for children (Pertiwi, 2015).
+From the seven stories in children story book there are 108 words of onomatopoeia and 15 of them were analyzed by looking at the iconicity.
+The research concludes that onomatopoeic words are almost iconic, because the pattern in Indonesian and English onomatopoeic words is almost reduplication at all.

-Each of the previous studies above examines the onomatopoeia of one language in the data, and mainly concerns on the types and meanings of onomatopoeia found in the respective language.
-This research attempts to focus on analyzing a different comic book, Finance Smurfs, and its Indonesian translation.
-Moreover, as onomatopoeia may be arbitrary or iconic, this research also explores how onomatopoeic words in the comic might have a possibility of being either iconic or non-iconic by looking at how the sounds of English and Indonesian onomatopoeias in the comic are produced.
+This research focuses on analyzing a comic book entitled Finance Smurfs and its Indonesian translation.
+Moreover, this research also explains how onomatopoeic sounds in both versions of the comic may have a possibility of being non-iconic by analyzing how the sounds of English and Indonesian onomatopoeias in the comic are produced.